ShellCode33/VM-Detection/README.md

 # VM Detection

-*What ?* This project is a Go implementation of well-known techniques trying to detect if the program is being run in a virtual machine.
+This project is a Go implementation of well-known techniques trying to detect if the program is being run in a virtual machine.

-*Why ?* Because there are many C programs already doing this, but none written in pure Go.
+There are many C programs already doing this, but none written in pure Go.

-*How ?* See this [paper](https://github.com/ShellCode33/VM-Detection/blob/master/paper/paper.pdf) for more details.
+See this [paper](https://github.com/ShellCode33/VM-Detection/blob/master/paper/paper.pdf) for more details.

-Please feel free to contribute !

 ## Usage